svthalia/blog/drafts/towards-zero-downtime.md

 For a zero-downtime system we need a reverse proxy to balance the requests between the current running version of the application and the new version.
-Because our current system uses NGINX for TLS termination and static file serving, we currently has the most knowledge of the NGINX reverse proxy.
+Because our current system uses NGINX for TLS termination and static file serving, we currently have the most knowledge of the NGINX reverse proxy.
 We could use NGINX to balance the requests gradually to the new version, but then we would not be able to learn anything new!
 So I want to try and use HAProxy as a balancer between the two instances, and NGINX would then still run for the